Raise Sugar Gliders

-- 1Introduction.Introducing sugar gliders is easiest when the gliders you have are properly weaned and young.
-It's ideal to get them before they get territorial.Advertisement
+- 1Introducing sugar gliders is easiest when the gliders you have are properly weaned and young.
+It's ideal to get them before they get territorial.Introduction.Advertisement

 Breeding sugar gliders is not for first time glider owners.
 It is a serious endeavor.
 With this, take note of the following considerations before deciding to breed sugar gliders:

-- 1Own gliders for at least two years before you breed.This will be enough time to learn the ins and outs of breeding gliders and caring for them.Advertisement
+- 1This will be enough time to learn the ins and outs of breeding gliders and caring for them.Own gliders for at least two years before you breed.Advertisement

-- 5There is a possibility for joeys to be rejected.If this happens, be ready to rescue them by giving replacement milk for marsupials every two hours continuously.
-Rejection can be brought about by stress, a different mate, a different owner, a new glider, loss of a home, or a change of environment.Advertisement
+- 5If this happens, be ready to rescue them by giving replacement milk for marsupials every two hours continuously.
+Rejection can be brought about by stress, a different mate, a different owner, a new glider, loss of a home, or a change of environment.There is a possibility for joeys to be rejected.Advertisement

 Raising sugar gliders is not something you should take lightly.
 These may be small creatures, but they need specialized care and attention.
 Make sure that they receive only the best from you.